pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ###<a id="stop-resurrector"></a>Step 1: Deactivate BOSH Resurrection

-If you have the **Enable VM Resurrector Plugin** check box selected in the BOSH Director tile > **Director Config** pane, you must turn BOSH resurrection off before restarting TKGI, to prevent BOSH from recreating VMs.
+If you have the **Enable VM Resurrector Plugin** check box selected in the BOSH Director tile > **Director Config** pane, you must turn BOSH resurrection off before restarting {{ vars.product_short }}, to prevent BOSH from recreating VMs.

 To do this, run the command `bosh update-resurrection off`.